solsoftware/capsula/tutorial.md

     <div id="cba" loop='loopY'>
         <h1>Hello world again!</h1>
     </div>
+`);

-`); // creates HTML template capsule with loops named loopX and loopY caps1.myHook.tie(template.loopX); // places the template's div with id="abc" into its new parent caps2.hk.tie(template.loopY); // places the template's div with id="cba" into its new parent
+// places the template's div with id="abc" into its new parent caps1.myHook.tie(template.loopX);

+// places the template's div with id="cba" into its new parent caps2.hk.tie(template.loopY);
 ```

 ## Asynchronous RPC Communication